Alphonse Mucha: Marriage and trips to the U.S. (1904–1909)

+On 10 June 1906, he married his wife Marie Chytilová (Note: Also as Maria or Maruška.) in Prague.
+Their first child, daughter Jaroslava, was born in New York in 1909.
+Their son Jiří Mucha was born in Prague in 1915.

-From New York, he wrote to his family in Moravia: "You must have been very surprised by my decision to come to America, perhaps even amazed.
+Whilst living in Paris, Mucha made five trips to the U.S., between 1904 and 1909, usually staying for five to six months.
+(Note: From New York, he wrote to his family in Moravia: "You must have been very surprised by my decision to come to the U.S., perhaps even amazed.
 But in fact I had been preparing to come here for some time.
-It had become clear to me that that I would never have time to do the things I wanted to do if I did not get away from the treadmill of Paris, I would be constantly bound to publishers and their whims...in America, I don't expect to find wealth, comfort, or fame for myself, only the opportunity to do some more useful work."
+It had become clear to me that that I would never have time to do the things I wanted to do if I did not get away from the treadmill of Paris, I would be constantly bound to publishers and their whims...in the U.S., I don't expect to find wealth, comfort, or fame for myself, only the opportunity to do some more useful work.")
+His intent was to find funding for his grand project, The Slav Epic, which he had conceived during the 1900 Exposition.
+He had letters of introduction from Baroness Salomon de Rothschild.
+In March 1904, Mucha sailed for New York, and when he landed, he was already a celebrity in the United States; his posters had been widely displayed during Sarah Bernhardt's annual U.S. tours since 1896.
+He rented a studio near Central Park, made portraits, and gave interviews and lectures.
 He still had commissions to complete in France, and returned to Paris at the end of May 1904.
-He finished his commissions and returned to New York in early January 1905, and made four more trips between 1905 and 1910, usually staying for five to six months.
-In 1906, he returned to New York with his new wife, (Marie/Maria) Chytilová, whom he had married on 10 June 1906, in Prague.
-He remained in the U.S. until 1909.
-Their first child, their daughter Jaroslava, was born in New York in 1909.
-Their son Jiří Mucha would be born in Prague in 1915.
+He continued taking trips to the U.S. until 1909, and after his marriage in 1906, his wife would join him as well.

 His principal income in the United States came from teaching; he taught illustration and design at the New York School of Applied Design for Women, at the Philadelphia School of Art for five weeks, and became a visiting professor at the Art Institute of Chicago.
+He made posters for the U.S. actress Mrs. Leslie Carter (known as 'The U.S. Sarah Bernhardt') and the Broadway star Maude Adams, but they were largely echoes of his Bernhardt posters.
 He rejected most commercial proposals, but accepted one proposal in 1906 to design boxes and a store display for Savon Mucha, a soap bar.
-In 1908, he undertook one large decoration project, for the interior of the German Theater of New York; he produced three large allegorical murals, in the Art Nouveau style, representing Tragedy, Comedy and Truth.
+In 1908, he undertook one large decoration project, for the interior of the German Theatre of New York; he produced three large allegorical murals, in the Art Nouveau style, representing 'Tragedy', 'Comedy', and 'Truth'.
 Besides the decoration, he made graphic designs, stage and costume designs.

-Artistically, the trip was not a success; portrait painting was not his strong point, and the German Theater closed in 1909, one year after it opened.
-He made posters for the American actress Mrs. Leslie Carter (known as 'The American Sarah Bernhardt') and the Broadway star Maude Adams, but they were largely echoes of his Bernhardt posters.
-His finest work in America is often considered to be his portrait of Josephine Crane Bradley, the daughter of his patron, in the character of Slavia, in Slavic costume and surrounded by symbols from Slavic folklore and art.
-His contact with Crane made possible his most ambitious artistic project, the Slav Epic.
+Artistically, the trip was not a success; portrait painting was not his strong point, and the German Theatre closed in 1909, one year after it opened.